-Ikies is the original Oia cave-house hotel, opened in 1998 before the island's luxury boom, and the hype gets the authenticity right.
+Ikies is an original-generation Oia cave-house hotel, opened before the island's luxury boom, and the hype gets the authenticity right.
 The 13 houses are restored working-village structures, not new builds, and the layouts have the quirks to prove it.
 What it misses is that some houses are built into the rock with limited natural light, which the Instagram edits never show.
 Ask for a house with a sea-facing window, not just a terrace.

 Ikies sits at the exact point where the Oia cliff path hands off to the descent to Ammoudi Bay.
 Most guests take the 300-step walk down for lunch at Sunset Taverna, but the trick is walking down at 11am, eating at Dimitris at noon before the tour boats arrive, and catching the donkey ride back up before the midday heat.